-Sally Beauty Holdings (SBH) is one of the US's largest retailers and distributors of professional beauty supplies.
+Sally Beauty Holdings (SBH) is one of the largest retailers and distributors of professional beauty supplies in the US.
 While the US accounts for most of its sales, the company also has stores in Canada, Europe, and South America.
-Some 3,400 Sally Beauty Supply stores sell more than 6,000 hair, skin, and nail products.
-Sally Beauty also sells its products online.
-SBH's Beauty Systems Group (BSG) employs more than 980 sales consultants and operates more than 1,000 CosmoProf and Armstrong McCall stores that sell products only to salons and beauty professionals.
+Some 5,000 Sally Beauty Supply stores and the company's Beauty Systems Group (BSG) business sell more than 10,000 hair, skin, and nail products.
+SBH also sells its products online.
+BSG employs some 936 professional distributor sales consultants and operates 1,174 CosmoProf and Armstrong McCall stores that sell products only to salons and beauty professionals.

 Sales and Marketing

 Through its company-owned and franchised locations, SBS stores target retail customers and salon professionals, while BSG exclusively targets salons and salon professionals.
 The company relies on print ads, digital marketing, trade shows, and product education for salon professionals to promote its products.

 SBH's advertising costs were $93.0 million, $95.3 million, and $90.2 million in fiscal years 2016, 2015, and 2014, respectively.

 The company's revenues have been increasing over the last five years (2012-2016).